 Before a lender agrees to provide a loan to any given company, they have to conduct research about the company's financial status, the type of collateral being used as well as go through the company's financial books.

 What Are the Benefits?

 The ABLs are very beneficial to a company in the following ways:

-- Financial stability - These loans can cushion a company going through hard economic times and quickly restore it to a stable financial state.
-This is due to the fact that they are given within a short period of time so as to increase the company's cash flow.
+These loans can cushion a company going through hard economic times and quickly restore it to a stable financial state.
+It is due to the fact that they are given within a short period of time so as to increase the company's cash flow.

-- Easier to get compared to other types of loans - Realistically, it is easier to qualify for an ABL loan compared to other lines of credit.
-This is attributed to the fact that very few processes are involved.
+Realistically, it is easier to qualify for an ABL loan compared to other lines of credit.
+It is attributed to the fact that very few processes are involved.
 What needs to be considered is the financial position of the company and the value of the collateral used.